gunannan1/DistributedSystem/README.md

 Note:

-- A server will immediately reply LOCK_DENIED to the 'from' server once it receives one LOCK_DENIED from connected servers.
+- A server will reply LOCK_DENIED to the 'from' server once it receives one LOCK_DENIED from connected servers.
 - A server only reply LOCK_ALLOW to the 'from' server after it receives LOCK_ALLOW from **ALL** connected servers.

 #### Login Validation

-The login process is almost the same with register process except it uses "ENQUIRY" messages.
-And the reply logic is just opposite.
+The login process is almost the same with register process except it the logic is opposite.

 Note:

-- A server will immediately reply USER_FOUND to the 'from' server once it receives one USER_FOUND  from connected servers.
+- A server will reply LOCK_DENIED (which means user is found) to the 'from' server once it receives one LOCK_DENIED  from connected servers.
-- A server only reply USER_NOT_FOUND to the 'from' server after it receives USER_NOT_FOUND from **ALL** connected servers.
+- A server only reply LOCK_ALLOWED (which means user is not found) to the 'from' server after it receives LOCK_ALLOWED from **ALL** connected servers.